McGregor returns for Rangers against Napoli

 |Coverage: Listen on BBC Radio Scotland Extra/DAB/810MW, live text commentary on BBC Sport website & app

-Veteran Allan McGregor will be back in goal for Rangers after Jon McLaughlin picked up an injury ahead of the Champions League visit by Napoli.
+Veteran Allan McGregor will be back in goal for Rangers after Jon McLaughlin picked up an injury before the Champions League visit by Napoli.

 McLaughlin had replaced the 40-year-old as first choice this season, but he has suffered a setback just as he earned a recall to the Scotland squad.